Home Trends

 The Outcome

-By continuing with existing visual identity elements, there was a recognisable brand that people resonated with, continuing to each room not only to further to gain knowledge but also to collect all six cards.
+By continuing with existing visual identity elements, there was a recognisable brand that people resonated with, flowing through each room to further gain knowledge and also collect all six cards.
 Not only were they distributed within the workshop but also sent out to those who couldn’t attend.
 Users could explore further information in their own time, leaving them engaged within the workshop and not distracted on tasks that could be completed when it was over.

 Previous